-Goldman Sachs Group won't stop taking orders for General Motor's initial public offering at noon Friday, the investment banking giant now says, despite an email sent by the bank to clients on Thursday that said it would, Dow Jones Newswires reports.
+Goldman Sachs Group won't stop taking orders for General Motor's initial public offering at noon Friday, the investment banker now says, despite an email sent by the bank to clients on Thursday that said it would, Dow Jones Newswires reports.

 General Electric plans to purchase 25,000 battery-powered vehicles during the next five years for its own use and to lease to commercial customers.

-With just days to go before its anticipated initial public offering of stock, General Motors reported Wednesday that it earned $2 billion in the third quarter, its most profitable this year.
+General Motors reported Wednesday that it earned $2 billion in the third quarter, marking its most profitable quarter yet since emerging from bankruptcy last year.

-After reporting a $4.3 billion loss during the last half of 2009, General Motors saw two positive quarters during the first half of the the year and is expected to stay on course when it reports its latest earnings Wednesday.
+After reporting a $4.3 billion loss during the last half of 2009, General Motors saw two positive quarters during the first half of the the year and is expected to report a third profitable quarter Wednesday.

 Stock in Ford hit levels not seen since the summer of 2004 Thursday, a day after the Dearborn, Mich., automaker reported solid sales for the month of October.
 The stock rose as much as 4.3% to $15.83 a share in morning trading on Wall Street.

-Buoyed by consumers' increased confidence in the U.S. economy, most automakers reported higher sales of cars and trucks in the U.S. during October compared to a year ago -- making it the best October in three years for the auto industry.
+Buoyed by consumers' increased confidence in the U.S. economy, automakers with few exceptions reported higher sales of cars and trucks in the U.S. during October compared to a year ago.

 GM said Wednesday its overall sales in October rose modestly on higher demand for pickup trucks and crossover vehicles.